international-rural-school-report-v2/backend/README.md

 ### /issues POST

-Requires `authorization` header w/ JWT.
+Requires an `authorization` header with a JWT or it will reject the request with a `403` HTTP status.
 Expects an object with this format as the request body:
 ```
 {
   "name": "User1",                // required/string
   "status_id": 1,                 // required/integer
-  "comments": "Description here" // optional/string
+  "comments": "Description here", // optional/string
+  "org_id": 1                     // optional/integer
 }
 ```
+If either of the required fields are missing, it will reject the request with a `400` HTTP status.
+If a user is not in a role at that organization that's permitted to create an issue (checked against org_roles stored on the token), it will reject the request with a `403` HTTP status.

 If successful, it will return a `201` HTTP status and an array of objects.
-Each object represents one issue (including the one just created) at one of the organizations that the user belongs to (checked against org_roles stored on the token):
+Each object represents one issue (including the one just created) at one of the organizations that the user belongs to (checked against the token again):
 ```
 [
   {